Fonta1n3/musign-c/CONTRIBUTOR-LICENSE-AGREEMENT.md

 ---

 To sign this Contributor License Agreement, fill in `$name`, `$email`, `$repository_url`, and `$date` above.
-Then sign using GPG using the following command `gpg --armor --clearsign --output cla.YOURGPGFINGERPRINT.asc CONTRIBUTOR-LICENSE-AGREEMENT.md`, then either submit your signed Contributor License Agreement to this repo as a GPG signed Pull Request or email it to [ChristopherA@BlockchainCommons.com](mailto:ChristopherA@BlockchainCommons.com).
+Then sign using GPG using the following command `gpg --armor --clearsign --output cla.YOURGITHUBNAME.YOURGPGFINGERPRINT.asc CONTRIBUTOR-LICENSE-AGREEMENT.md`, then either submit your signed Contributor License Agreement to this repo as a GPG signed Pull Request or email it to [ChristopherA@BlockchainCommons.com](mailto:ChristopherA@BlockchainCommons.com).